kiorky/dotfiles/.vim/bundle/vim-markdown/README.md

 ### Disable Default Key Mappings

-Add the following line to your `.vimrc` to disable default key mappings.
-You can map them by yourself with `<Plug>` mappings.
+Add the following line to your `.vimrc` to disable default key mappings:

 ```vim
 let g:vim_markdown_no_default_key_mappings=1
 ```

+You can also map them by yourself with `<Plug>` mappings.

 ### Syntax extensions